 There is also the contemporary art museum, (amazingly still free) plus the Carmen Thyssen (offering more ‘traditional’ art, mainly from the 19th and 20th centuries, with a lot of Andalusian scenes).

-Since I was here last they have added a Pompidou centre to their little collection of galleries, the only one outside of France.
+Since I was here last they have added a Pompidou centre to their little collection of galleries.
 The Pompidou name and many of the artworks are on loan to the city, costing a million euros a year.
 Clearly, Malaga is taking its art and culture reputation very seriously now.
 The gallery is small but excellent.
 It costs 9 euros to go in, but comes with a great little audio guide.

 There is also an emerging street art scene in what has become known as the art triangle.
 The little area known as Soho, between the river and the port, now boasts a small selection of street art.
 This is the work of MAUS (Urban Art in Soho, Malaga), a project aiming to develop street art in the area.
 It wasn’t as extensive as I’d been led to believe, but I’m sure it’s a work in progress.
 Let’s give it another year or so and see how it develops.